bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 And that's all there is to it!

-## Final thoughts
+## Alternative approaches and variations

 As I already mentioned in the introduction, I'm not making any claims that the above steps are the "proper" way to do this, and various alternative approaches exist.
-For instance, [here's an alternative t.co unshorten approach by Ed Summers](https://inkdroid.org/2022/11/20/t-dot-co/).
+In this section I'll highlight a few of these.

+After I published the first draft of this post, I found [this earlier post by Jeroen Wiert Pluimers](https://wiert.me/2022/11/12/exporting-your-twitter-content-converting-to-markdown-and-getting-the-image-alt-texts-thanks-isotopp-hbeckpdx-for-the-info-and-kcgreenn-dreamjar-for-the-comic/).
+This describes an overall workflow that is similar to the one described here (it also uses archiver parser), but adds the extraction of  alt-text image descriptions, exporting of bookmarks, and archiving of t.co URL shortener links to the the [Wayback Machine](https://web.archive.org/).

+Ed Summers has written an [alternative t.co unshortener](https://github.com/docnow/twitter-archive-unshorten), which is explained [in this blog post](https://inkdroid.org/2022/11/20/t-dot-co/).
 Ed has also [written this post on archiving Twitter bookmarks](https://inkdroid.org/2022/11/16/bookmarks/), which are not included in the archive data.
 And [here's a Ruby script by Ryan Baumann](https://gist.github.com/ryanfb/53f167feebde61ad262c4f09d879733e) that exports your Twitter Bookmarks to JSON (note that the scripts deletes the original bookmarks to get around API limits).
 As I never use bookmarks, I'm not really interested in this myself, but this might be important to some users.

-After I published the first draft of this post, I found [this earlier post by Jeroen Wiert Pluimers](https://wiert.me/2022/11/12/exporting-your-twitter-content-converting-to-markdown-and-getting-the-image-alt-texts-thanks-isotopp-hbeckpdx-for-the-info-and-kcgreenn-dreamjar-for-the-comic/).
-This describes an overall workflow that is similar to the one described here (it also uses archiver parser), but adds the extraction of  alt-text image descriptions, exporting of bookmarks (using a Python script that is different from the one by Ryan Baumann), and archiving of t.co URL shortener links to the the [Wayback Machine](https://web.archive.org/).

 Mike Hucka's [Taupe tool](https://github.com/mhucka/taupe) extracts URLs from tweets, retweets, replies, quote tweets, and "likes" from a personal Twitter archive, and writes these to a comma-delimited text file.
 This is especially useful if you want to preserve linked resources (e.g. by sending them to a web archive).